YuhangSong/Arena-Baselines/README.md

 ### Games

-30+ games built by [Arena-BuildingToolkit](https://github.com/YuhangSong/Arena-BuildingToolkit), including Tennis, Tanl, BlowBlow, FallFlat, and etc.
+30+ games built by [Arena-BuildingToolkit](https://github.com/YuhangSong/Arena-BuildingToolkit), including Tennis, Tank, BlowBlow, FallFlat, and etc.
 There are also multiple variants of each game with different team setups, social structures, actions spaces, observation spaces (first-person visual, third-person visual, vector or mixed), domain randomizations, and etc.
 More documentation of games can be found in [Arena-Benchmark](https://github.com/YuhangSong/Arena-Benchmark)